-Downeast Windjammers Cruises offers charters and group adventures while sailing in Maine.
-There are three sails daily from Bar Harbor, including a morning, afternoon, and sunset cruise.
+Downeast Windjammers Cruises offers charters and group adventures for sailing enthusiasts.
+Choose between three sails daily from Bar Harbor, including morning, afternoon, and sunset cruises.
 These pet-friendly cruises last around two hours and allow guests to have a hand in hoisting the sails!
-There is also an opportunity to go on a naturalist cruise with an Acadia National Park ranger.
-The most popular opportunity is the sunset sail, which offers live folk music onboard as well as breaktaking views as the sun melts into the horizon.
+Nature lovers will enjoy the naturalist cruise with an Acadia National Park ranger.
+The most popular opportunity is the sunset sail, which offers live folk music onboard as well as breathtaking views as the sun melts into the horizon.

 Sailing in Maine from Deer Isle

-If you’ll be arriving on Deer Isle in your own boat or a charter, there are several places to drop anchor or moor around the island.
-Billings Marina in Stonington offers dockage, fuel, showers, WiFi, and other services to visiting mariners, they also have a few moorings in Burnt Cove several miles away.
+If you plan to arrive at Deer Isle on your own boat or a charter, you will find several places to drop anchor or moor around the island.
+Billings Marina in Stonington offers dockage, fuel, showers, WiFi, and other services to visiting mariners.
+They even have a few moorings in Burnt Cove several miles away.
 Old Quarry Ocean Adventures has a few moorings for guest use on the East Side of the Island near Stonington.
-While planning your sailing adventures from the shores of Deer Isle, spend the night at Pilgrim’s Inn.
-Quaint local charm awaits at this historic post and beam bed and breakfast with twelve rooms and three cottages, as well as a friendly and knowledgeable staff.
-We are also happy to pick you up for an overnight stay from wherever you boat is on the island.
-Start planning your trip today by downloading our free vacation guide!